 It is an introduction to multivariable calculus for engineering students.
-Topics include functions of several variables, partial derivatives, double and triple integrals, line and surface integrals, vector fields, Green's theorem, Stokes' theorem, and the divergence theorem.
-Prerequisite: MTH 113
+Topics include functions of several variables, partial derivatives, double and triple integrals, line and surface integrals, vector fields, Green's theorem, Stokes'

 MTH 220 Ordinary Differential Equations

 The course introduces the main concepts in differential equations and exposes the students and trains them on solving ordinary differential equations by several quantitative methods: First order ODEs, Second and higher order linear ODEs, Series solutions at ordinary and regular singular points, Laplace transforms, Linear systems of differential equations with a short review of linear algebra.
 It also enables the students to relate the topics taught in the course to applications in engineering, science, and technology.
 Prerequisite: MTH-212